wp-plugins/flyzoo/readme.txt

 = System Requirements?  =

-Flyzoo makes extensive use of the JQuery library.
+Flyzoo makes extensive use of the jQuery library.
 If your site is not running jQuery, Flyzoo will load it automatically.
-If your site is running JQuery, Flyzoo supports JQuery 1.3.1+ along with jQuery UI 1.8.24+, though we suggest to upgrade to the latest jQuery version if possible.
+If your site is running jQuery, Flyzoo supports jQuery 1.3.1+ along with jQuery UI 1.8.24+, though we suggest to upgrade to the latest jQuery version if possible.

 = Can I suggest a feature?  =